 A student who does not earn a grade point average of at least 1.60 is placed on academic probation for the following semester.
 Probation can be removed only by making a grade point average of 1.60 or higher on a fulltime load of 12 hours or more in the next fall or spring semester at Florida College.
 (Academic Probation status may not be removed by attendance at another college) Probation shall be continued in subsequent semesters in which the student has a grade point average of 1.60 or higher but does not complete the minimum twelve hours.
 Any student placed on academic probation for a second successive semester will be suspended for one semester.
 A student admitted on probation who does not remove the probation in his first semester of attendance will be suspended for one semester.
 A student who leaves Florida College on academic probation shall be readmitted on academic probation when he returns to the College.
+In the case of a student receiving an Incomplete grade for one or more courses during a term, probation status may change once the final grade is received.
 Students on academic probation may not represent the College or perform in public programs for the College.